afnom/missing-semester/_2024/shell-advanced.md

 ---

 <div class="note">
-This lesson is a UoB original and has been completely written from scratch by @bluka479.
+This lesson is contains content written by UoB missing semester volunteers, as well as content adapted from the original MIT Missing Semester lecture notes.
 This is intended as a supplementary lecture to build off of skills learned in the shell beginner and shell intermediate lectures.
 </div>

 Hopefully you'll have built up a decent understanding of the linux shell, and the underlying operating system, but there are a few extra tools and tricks to learn that can help you maximise your terminal efficiency and knowledge.
-This lecture will cover standard streams, backgrounding processes, multiplexing, and aliases.
+This lecture will cover advanced redirection, job control, multiplexing, aliases, advanced scripting, and GNU parallel.

 # Advanced redirection

-After playing around with pipes and redirection, you may find that some out isn't filtering appropriately through programs such as `grep`, or gets ouputted to terminal even though output is redirected with `>`.
+After playing around with pipes and redirection, you may find that some output isn't filtering appropriately through programs such as `grep`, or gets ouputted to terminal even though output is redirected with `>`.
 This is due to `>` by default only redirecting STDOUT.

 The default file descriptors and their data streams are labelled as such: